welteki/docs.actuated.dev/docs/faq.md

 ## How are VMs scheduled?

-VMs are placed efficiently across your Actuated Hosts using a scheduling algorithm based upon the amount of RAM reserved for the VM.
+VMs are placed efficiently across your Actuated Servers using a scheduling algorithm based upon the amount of RAM reserved for the VM.

 Autoscaling of VMs is automatic.
 Let's say that you had 10 jobs pending, but given the RAM configuration, only enough capacity to run 8 of them?
 The second two would be queued until capacity one or more of those 8 jobs completed.

 If you find yourself regularly getting into a queued state, there are three potential changes to consider:

-1. Using Actuated Hosts with more RAM
+1. Using Actuated Servers with more RAM
 2. Allocated less RAM to each job
-3. Adding more Actuated Hosts
+3. Adding more Actuated Servers

-The plan you select will determine how many Actuated Hosts you can run, so consider 1. and 2. before 3.
+The plan you select will determine how many Actuated Servers you can run, so consider 1. and 2. before 3.

-## Do I need to auto-scale the Actuated Hosts?
+## Do I need to auto-scale the Actuated Servers?

-If you haven't, read the previous section.

-Most teams that we've interviewed said that a small static pool of Actuated Hosts would satisfy their build requirements.
-For the pilot period, we are not offering auto-scaling of Actuated Hosts.

-If you feel that is a requirement for your team, set up some time to tell us why and we'll see if we can help.
+Please read the section "How are VMs scheduled".

+Auto-scaling Pods or VMs is a quick, painless operation that makes sense for customer traffic, which is generally unpredictable and can be very bursty.

+GitHub Actions tends to be driven by your internal development team, with a predictable pattern of activity.
+It's unlikely to vary massively day by day, which means autoscaling is less important than with a user-facing website.

+In addition to that, bare-metal servers can take 5-10 minutes to provision and may even include a setup fee or monthly commitment, meaning that what you're used to seeing with Kubernetes or AWS Autoscaling Groups may not translate well, or even be required for CI.

+If you are cost sensitive, you should review the options under [Provision a Server section](/docs/provision-server.md).

+Depending on your provider, you may also be able to hibernate or suspend servers on a cron schedule to save a few dollars.
+Actuated will hold jobs in a queue until a server is ready to take them again.

 ## What do I need to change in my workflows to use actuated?